2 Get Started: Installation

 RStudio Package Manager can be installed and licensed without requiring root privileges.
 Instructions are available in the appendix.

-RStudio Package Manager runs under an unprivileged account.
+RStudio Package Manager starts and runs under an unprivileged account.
+It never requires root.

 The installer creates a user account and group named